Batch-11-1/Hue.ai/README.md

 6 Click Open

-7 In terminal, type: npm install
+7 Go to the folder whether it is server or client and open stylehub folder.
+In terminal, type: npm install

 Before working on the project